nodejs/abi-stable-node/napi_abstract.md

 # N-API - Abstract Operations

-N-API exposes a set of APIs to apply some abstract operations on JavaScript Objects.
+N-API exposes a set of APIs to perform some abstract operations on JavaScript values.
 Some of these operations are documented under [Section 7](https://tc39.github.io/ecma262/#sec-abstract-operations) of the [ECMAScript Language Specification](https://tc39.github.io/ecma262/).